 by a slight earthquake - magnitude 1.6 - which directly affected the mine.
 Rescue operations have ended and production has been suspended.

-by the government, under the Fuxin Coal Corporation in Beijing, the internal security measures seem to have been ignored: several accidents have occurred in the same quarry in recent years,
+The mine was opened in 1987 and has an annual production capacity of 1.5 million tons of coal.
+It employs a total of 4,660 workers, all salaried by the local government.
+Although the company is owned by the government, under the Fuxin Coal Corporation in Beijing, the internal security measures seem to have been ignored: several accidents have occurred in the same quarry in recent years, some fatal.

 Fuxin seem uninterested in the safety of their employees.
 In February 2005,